 The working group model is designed to accelerate discovery and increase the impact science can have on decisions to enable people and nature to thrive.

-NCEAS working groups have not only helped to significantly advance scientific understanding in ecology and the environmental sciences significantly over the past two decades.
+NCEAS working groups have advanced scientific understanding in ecology and the environmental sciences significantly over the past two decades.
 Because their results reflect a scientific consensus, many have also been able to influence policy and natural resource management.